github/vscode-codeql/docs/releasing.md

 ## Secrets and authentication for publishing

-Repository administrators, will need to manage the authentication keys for publishing to the VS Code marketplace and Open VSX.
+Repository administrators will need to manage the authentication keys for publishing to the VS Code marketplace and Open VSX.
 Each requires an authentication token.

 To regenerate the Open VSX token: